GROUP-7-CAMPUS-SYNC/CampusSyncBackEnd/docs/technical/Models.md

 ## 2. Organizations Collection
 *   **Collection Name**: `organizations`
 *   **Usage**: Represents the various student organizations within the campus.
-It holds details such as the organization's identity, the assigned head (who has posting privileges), and the moderator who approved it.
+It holds details such as the organization's identity, the assigned head, and the moderator who approved it.
 *   **Document Structure**:
     ```javascript
     {